 Deploying a BI solution helps managers understand their own business better too.
 Department heads can see at any given moment the real-time situation relating to customer numbers and satisfaction, new business, churn, sales, network activity, real vs. target KPIs and SLAs, and much more.

 It was once a huge challenge for telcos to deliver service assurance in any meaningful way, as their focus was entirely on operating and maintaining networks with little or no maintenance data analysis.
-Business intelligence consigns this problem to history, letting operators monitor the entire system and providing insight into complex links between different kinds of information and events.
+Telecom business intelligence consigns this problem to history, letting operators monitor the entire system and providing insight into complex links between different kinds of information and events.

 Finally, BI is an invaluable tool for successful 5G rollout and adaptation projects – and no telco will be able to avoid these.
 With a business intelligence solution, operators can monitor 5G rollout progress as a whole, or via filters such as geographical area or period of time.